This post was first published in 2018 but has been updated in 2019 with the most recent information of the top things to do in Slovenia.

 This 100% organic hotel is a part of the Bio Hotels chain and perfectly embodies the best of the region with amazing food, great hospitality and a beautiful location among the vineyards.

-Our room at Hotel St Daniel, Stanjel
+Hotel St Daniel, Vipava Valley

 Piran/Portorož

 The seaside of Slovenia spans only 46 kilometres, which is what makes these two small coastal towns popular Slovenia attractions.
 Piran is the more attractive of the two towns.
-It has more of an Italian coastal feel with narrow cobblestone alleyways and cute restaurants dotted around the town centre.
+It has more of an Italian coastal feel with narrow cobblestone alleyways and cute restaurants dotted around the old town centre.

+Portorož is more modern and busy, but it does offer a sandy beach, something that Piran definitely lacks.
 While the towns themselves are worth a visit, for us the highlight of this part of Slovenia was the Sečovlje Salina Nature Park, home to the largest Slovenian salt evaporation pond.

 The salt pond is one of the few places in the world where salt is still produced in a traditional way and if the weather cooperates, you can watch the action live on your tour around the salt pans.